Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Choose foods that are low in sodium (salt)

 Choose foods low in calories and fat.

 Choose foods high in fiber.

 Maintain a healthy weight, or losing weight if overweight

 Limit serving sizes.

-Sometimes daily medication is needed to control high blood pressure.
+Sometimes daily medicine is needed to control high blood pressure.
 If you have high blood pressure, have your blood pressure checked routinely and see your healthcare provider to monitor the condition.